Hand-made Farmstead Goat Cheese

 Nestled off the beaten path in Ahualoa, on the Big Island of Hawaii, on the Hamakua Coast above the town of Honoka'a on the slopes of Mauna Kea lies the Hawaii Island Goat Dairy.

-A farmstead goat cheese operation established in January 2001, the dairy was established and operated by Dick and Heather Threlfall, on 10 acres of retired macadamia nut tree orchard.
+A farmstead goat cheese operation established in January 2001, the dairy was established and operated by Dick Threlfall, on 10 acres of retired macadamia nut tree orchard.